Introduction to Scottish Family History

 - Burgh Records, including lists of Burgesses

-A large number of indexes to the above records have been published and can be consulted either at the National Archives of Scotland, or in large libraries in Scotland.
-Many of these indexes will also be available worldwide through LDS family history centres.
-Published material includes indexes to
+A large number of indexes to the above records have been published and can be consulted either at the National Records of Scotland, or in large libraries in Scotland.
+Many of these indexes will also be available worldwide through LDS Family History Centres .
+Published material includes indexes to:

 - Testaments & Inventories (Wills) prior to 1800